philipturner/molecular-renderer/README.md

 Display:
 - 512x512 -> 1024x1024 upscaled with MetalFX temporal upscaling
-- Need monitor with at least 1024x1024 pixels
+- Monitor needs at least 1024x1024 pixels for the default resolution
-- Only 60 Hz and 120 Hz supported
+- 30 Hz, 60 Hz, and 120 Hz supported
-- Window aspect ratio is adjustable, but will resize to stay at 1 million pixels

 ## Technical Details